JustBerkhout/nectar-tutorials/ardc/curriculum/cloud-starter/cloud-starter.md

 # Cloud Starter Curriculum

-## Cloud Starter Curriculum
+## Cloud Starter Series

 ### Welcome

-Welcome to the Nectar Research Cloud **Cloud Starter** curriculum.
-In this Curriculum we've put together all the tutorials that you need to get started using the Cloud, no prior cloud knowledge required.
+Welcome to the Nectar Research Cloud **Cloud Starter** series.
+In this series we've put together all the tutorials that you need to get started using the Cloud, no prior cloud knowledge required.

 positive
 : This curriculum is technical in nature.
 You will learn *how* to use the cloud, not *why*.
 It is also entry-level: you'll learn *one* (easy) way of doing some things, not *all*.